cdk8s-team/cdk8s-examples/typescript/kubernetes-end-to-end-aws/README.md

 });
 ```

-Deploying this code is done exactly the same as we just did.

 ## Imported Clusters (Optional)

 In some cases, the pipeline that creates the EKS cluster will not be the same as the